Anil Jaggi

-Vice Admiral Anil Jaggi is a serving Flag officer in the Indian Navy.
+Vice Admiral Anil Jaggi, AVSM is a serving Flag officer in the Indian Navy.
 He currently serves as the Commandant of the National Defence Academy.
 He earlier served as the Flag Officer Commanding Maharashtra Naval Area, as the Flag Officer Commanding Gujarat Naval Area, and as the Naval adviser to the High Commissioner of India to the United Kingdom at India House, London.

 Naval career

 Jaggi graduated from the Naval Academy, Goa and was commissioned into the Indian Navy on 1 January 1993.
 He is a specialist in Navigation and Direction.
 He attended the Defence Services Staff College, Wellington and the Naval War College, Goa.
 He also attended the United Nations Observer Course in Sweden.

 In his staff appointments, Jaggi has served as the Joint Director and later Director in the Directorate of Naval Planning (DNP) at Naval Headquarters.
 He was an instructor at his alma mater Defence Services Staff College in Wellington.